Candida

 Activated charcoal is also a fantastic way to reduce your toxic load and help clear things from the body as quickly as possible.
 Epsom salt baths may also come in handy to increase magnesium levels and assist with muscle aches, pains and sleep disturbances.

-de-stress routine that incorporates some meditation and yoga inversions to support the kidneys will help greatly.
+A de-stress routine that incorporates some meditation and yoga inversions to support the kidneys will help greatly.
 Also, spend lots of time with nature whenever you can – the Vitamin D from sunshine is going to support you well in your rebalancing journey.

 There is also a vast range of antifungal and anti-yeast herbs available that you can take advantage of during your Candida treatment period.
 Again, I encourage you to work alongside a qualified practitioner, naturopath or nutritionist who can support you with the correct protocols.